yeshua453/website/docs/extend/integrating-existing-flutter-packages.md

 ft.app(main)
 ```

-Let's run this simple app using `flet run` command.
+Let's run this simple app with `flet run` command.
 We expect to see the hardcoded `SpinKitRotatingCircle` on the page but that's not happening yet.
 Instead, we see this message in place of the Spinkit control:

 <img src="/img/docs/extending-flet/unknown-control.png" className="screenshot-40" />

-Our Flet app doesn't know yet about the new Flet Dart package that we created because it uses ...(Feodor).
+Our Flet app doesn't know yet about the new Flet Dart package that we created.

 To connect your Python app and new Flet Dart package, you need create to `pubspec.yaml` file on the same level as `main.py`.
 It should have the following contents: